After the Exchange Period

 Deliver a certificate of your internship, which indicates the exact start and end dates of the period, to the Erasmus Office (room A110, main building).
 You can use the Traineeship Certificate template for this purpose.
 In addition to this, please remember to write your travel/internship report on NettiOpsu and complete the second phase of the OLS language test after your return from the exchange.
 You must also fill in an evaluation form on the internship (Erasmus participant report), which you will be invited to complete by e-mail.
 The invitation will be sent automatically by the commission’s electronic system when your internship period is nearing its end.

 Handle credit transfer for your studies abroad to the University of Tampere records through the relevant faculty.
 Credits gained during your exchange are not automatically transferred to your student register.
 Instead, you must personally ensure that they are recognised by your faculty at the University of Tampere Handle the credit transfer through the teacher responsible for your degree programme (substitution of courses included in degree requirements) or your faculty’s head of study affairs (incorporating foreign studies into a degree).
-More information on credit transfer for studies.
+More information on credit transfer from studies completed elsewhere.

 Upon returning from your exchange, remember to deliver the necessary documents to your internship supervisor and request the registration of your internship credits.